 Questions about the Role

-Is this a new role?
+- Is this a new role?
 This could give you some idea of why the position is vacant.

-Ask if the person currently in the role is moving on within the organisation (or externally)?
+- Ask if the person currently in the role is moving on within the organisation or externally.
 This could give you some idea of likely promotion paths open to the role.

-What other departments would the person doing this role interact with most frequently?
+- What other departments would the person doing this role interact with most frequently?
 This would let the interviewer know that you are used to working with teams across an organisation.

-Is the person in this role expected to travel (when permitted), either in the UK or overseas?
-How you ask this question will demonstrate whether this is a positive or negative from your point of view?
+- Is the person in this role expected to travel (when permitted), either in the UK or overseas?
+How you ask this question will demonstrate whether this is a positive or negative from your point of view.

-What opportunities for learning and development are there?
+- What opportunities for learning and development are there?
 This could include updating training and certification that might be necessary for the role.

 Questions about the Organisation

-Is the organisation expanding/restructuring or moving services overseas?
+- Is the organisation expanding/restructuring or moving services overseas?
 Demonstrate your research on the organisation, so be aware, for example, if a round of redundancies or closures has been announced publicly and refer to this, rather than expansion.

-What are the biggest changes to the organisation in the last 5 years?
+- What are the biggest changes to the organisation in the last 5 years?
 Have they moved services online or perhaps merged with another company?

-Does the organisation have a sustainability policy?
+- Does the organisation have a sustainability policy?
 If they do, they will be very happy to talk about it, and if they don’t yet, it will almost certainly be on their agenda.

-At a second interview, the questions would focus more on the details of the role and performance.
+In a second interview, the questions would focus more on the details of the role and performance.

-How is performance measured and reviewed?
+- How is performance measured and reviewed?
 This is particularly relevant if a portion of the salary is related to performance.

 - Is there a recognised career path for this role?
 This shows that you are looking for a career with the organisation and intend to stay.

 It is unlikely that a candidate would be invited for a second interview before there had been some discussion around terms and conditions.
 An interview is not the best place for negotiations, but it is fair to ask at what stage this is discussed.